kevin-chalmers/set10108/labs/lab03/README.md

 }
 ```

-The first thing to note is the use of the OpenMP header (`omp.h`) on line 2.
-You will need this for some of the OpenMP functions we use, such as getting the thread number (line 12) and the number of threads (line 14).
+The first thing to note is the OpenMP header (`omp.h`).
+You will need this for some of the OpenMP functions we use, such as getting the thread number (`omp_get_thread_num`) and the number of threads (`omp_get_num_threads`).

 `hello` is our operation we are running multiple times.
-Line 22 shows how we do this.
-We are using a pre-processor to tell the compiler that OpenMP code should be generated here.
-We are running the operation in **`parallel`**, and using `num_threads` to tell OpenMP how many copies to run.
-If you run this application you should get the output shown below
+We use a pre-processor directive to tell the compiler that OpenMP code should be generated here.
+We are running the operation in **`parallel`** - using `num_threads` to tell OpenMP how many copies to run.
+If you run this application you should get the output below:

 ```shell
 Hello from thread Hello from thread Hello from thread 23 of 6Hello from thread 10 of 10 of 10